-NEVER attempt to shut off underground natural gas valves or relief vents.

-If a plastic natural gas line is damaged, DO NOT attempt to stop the flow of gas by folding the plastic over.

-If the natural gas supply to a structure must be controlled, notify Dominion Energy personnel.

-As a last resort and if it is safe to do so, turn off natural gas at residential meters or appliance supply lines only.

-- A 1⁄4 turn of the valve across the pipe will turn off a meter. - Use the same procedure at an appliance supply line. - Tie and label the meter or appliance supply line to let others know it has been shut off. - Inform Dominion Energy of the precise location of any gas valve you have closed.
+- NEVER attempt to shut off underground natural gas valves or relief valves. - If a plastic natural gas line is damaged, DO NOT attempt to stop the flow of gas by folding the plastic over. - If the natural gas supply to a structure must be controlled, notify Dominion Energy personnel. - As a last resort and if it is safe to do so, turn off natural gas at residential meters or appliance supply lines only. - A 1⁄4 turn of the valve across the pipe will turn off a meter. - · Use the same procedure at an appliance supply line. - Tie and label the meter or appliance supply line to let others know it has been shut off. - Inform Dominion Energy of the precise location of any gas valve you have closed. - or any gas valve you have closed.